GluuFederation/docs-casa-prod/docs/source/developer/authn-methods/credentials-management.md

 From here on we assume you have:

 - A ready environment (dev tools, LDAP client, Gluu Server VM, etc.)
-- A [clone or copy](../writing-first.md#download-project) of Gluu Casa github repository
+- A [clone or copy](../writing-first.md#download-project) of Casa sample plugins github repository
 - A maven project looking like:

 ```